 Surrey County Council and Children and Family Health Surrey have pre-paid for every parent and carer in Surrey to access a full programme of courses provided by Our Place.
 The courses provide guidance on parenting babies, toddlers and teenagers, as well as supporting children with mental health issues and with autistic spectrum conditions.
 To access the courses for free, simply enter the code ACORN on the Our Place course page.

-For details on the current programme of free parenting courses from Surrey County Council, please also visit their Family Learning service page.
+For details on the current programme of free parenting courses from Surrey County Council, including on understanding children's behaviour, please also visit their Family Learning service page.

 - Encouraging Positive Behaviour in Young Children

 - Helping Your Child to Manage Stress and Anxiety

 - Using Relaxation and Mindfulness to Manage Children's Anxiety

 There is also a range of other courses on offer from WEA to support wellbeing and employment skills.

 Parenting charity Best Beginnings have a free, multi-award-winning app called Baby Buddy for expectant and new parents that is full of helpful tools and videos for planning the birth and care of your baby, and plenty of practical information and advice from doctors, midwives, health visitors and other health professionals.